foundata/guidelines/oci-container-image-guide.md

 - **Platform transport.** Records claim but do not prove their origin.
 Digest verification before assembly keeps qualification meaningful without separate transport authentication.
-- **Registries.** OCI image transport is portable, but candidate expiry, selective tag protection and conclusive mutation recovery depend on provider controls.
-The explicit backend matrix prevents a nominally compatible registry from weakening release behavior.
-Quay.io currently satisfies the complete contract and remains foundata's approved destination.
+- **Registries.** OCI image transport is portable, but control APIs and conclusive mutation recovery depend on the deployment.
+A compiled backend alone does not establish a tested complete release path.
 Consume from the authoritative upstream registry because a similarly named repackaging is not equivalent.
 Use mirrors only for specific availability or policy needs; an unmaintained mirror becomes stale and unscanned.
+- **Version-tag protection.** Registry-side tag protection is not uniformly available, so version-tag stability remains mandatory while provider enforcement is recommended.
+- **Candidate cleanup.** Automatic cleanup limits abandoned artifacts, while ConClear independently enforces release-authorization deadlines.
 - **Base images.** One mandatory distribution would sacrifice compatibility, lifecycle fit and diagnostic knowledge for superficial consistency.
 Image size is an incomplete measure of attack surface, which depends on reachable